backdrop-ops/backdropcms.org/www/modules/contrib/smtp/README.md

 - wundo (https://www.drupal.org/u/wundo)
 - Drupal maintenance sponsored by Chuva Inc. <http://chuva-inc.com/>
 - This module uses the smtp and mail class's from PHPMailer. (https://github.com/PHPMailer/PHPMailer)

+The SMTP OAuth Authentication submodule was written for Drupal by [Sadashiv Dalvi](https://github.com/sadashivdalvi) and ported to Backdrop by [Robert J. Lang](https://github.com/bugfolder).